What Is a Will? What Happens Without One?

 Dying Without a Will

-Dying without a will (intestate) leaves the distribution of your assets up to the state.
+Dying without a will (aka intestate) leaves the distribution of your assets up to the state.
 Under intestate succession, who gets what depends on whether or not the decedent has a living spouse, children, parents, siblings, grandchildren, or other close relatives when they die.

-• If the decedent dies with children but no spouse, the children inherit everything.
+• Children but no spouse: the children inherit everything.

-• If the decedent dies with a spouse but no descendants (children or grandchildren), the spouse inherits everything.
+• Spouse but no descendants (children or grandchildren): the spouse inherits everything.

-• If the decent dies with a spouse and descendants from the decedent and that spouse, the spouse inherits everything.
+• Spouse + descendants of the decedent and that spouse: the spouse inherits everything.

-• If the decedent dies with a spouse and descendants from the decedent and someone other than that spouse, the spouse inherits the first $75,000 of the intestate property plus 1/2 of the balance (called the “Spouse’s Share”).
+• Spouse + descendants of the decedent and someone other than that spouse: the spouse inherits the first $75,000 of the intestate property plus 1/2 of the balance (called the “Spouse’s Share”).
 The descendants inherit everything else.

-• If the decedent dies with living parents and no spouse or descendants, the parents inherit everything.
+• Living parents but no spouse or descendants: the parents inherit everything.

-• If the decedent dies with siblings but no spouse, descendants or parents, the siblings inherit everything.
+• Siblings but no spouse, descendants, or parents: the siblings inherit everything.

-If you have no family whatsoever left and die without a will, your assets assets will “escheat” to the state.
-This means the state will take possession of all assets and decide what to do with them.
-However, this very rarely happens because the laws are designed to get estate property to anyone who was even remotely related to the decedent.
+If you have no living family and die without a will, your assets will go to the state, which will then decide what to do with it.
+This rarely happens because the laws are designed to get estate property to anyone who was even remotely related to the decedent.

-For example, in Utah, the decedent’s property won’t go to the state if they leave a spouse, children, grandchildren, great-grandchildren, siblings, parents, grandparents, great-grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the descendants of a spouse who dies before they do.
-(See Utah Code § 75-2-103.)
+For example, in Utah (UT § 75-2-103), the decedent’s property won’t go to the state if they leave a spouse, children, grandchildren, great-grandchildren, siblings, parents, grandparents, great-grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the descendants of a spouse who dies before they do.

-What happens to my minor children if I die without a will?
+What happens to my kids if I die without a will?

 If you die without a will and have minor children, the court will appoint a guardian.
-The court first looks to surviving family, but if no suitable family member can be determined, the child will be placed in the foster care system.
+The court first looks to surviving family, but if no suitable family member can be determined, the children will be placed in foster care.

 The most time consuming part of drawing up a will is gathering all the necessary information, such as addresses of beneficiaries, determining what are your assets are, and deciding the details of your will.
 This process may take weeks or months.
 Once all the necessary information is gathered, it typically only takes a day or two to get a first draft to review.